zakenaio/PP3-MasterMind-2023-ci-fsd/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-Welcome USER_NAME,
+Welcome,

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
-The last update to this file was: **August 17, 2021**
+The last update to this file was: **March 14, 2023**

 ## Reminders

-* Your code must be placed in the `run.py` file
+- Your code must be placed in the `run.py` file
-* Your dependencies must be placed in the `requirements.txt` file
+- Your dependencies must be placed in the `requirements.txt` file
-* Do not edit any of the other files or your code may not deploy properly
+- Do not edit any of the other files or your code may not deploy properly

 ## Creating the Heroku app